Multi-agent Assortment Optimization in Sequential Matching Markets: Introduction

-In this work, we address this challenge via \emph{multi-agent assortment optimization} in a sequential matching model, initially introduced in \citep{ashlagi_etal19}.
-Assortment optimization \citep{ryzin_mahajan99,kok_etal08,berbeglia_joret20} has been mostly studied for one-sided markets, in which, the platform aims to maximize its revenue by selecting an appropriate subset of goods from which a single consumer observes and chooses a single item.
-In this context, \emph{discrete choice models} play a key role to define the consumer's preferences.
-The adaptation of the classic assortment optimization problem to two-sided markets is not immediate. \citet{ashlagi_etal19} propose a stylized sequential matching model in which the platform has to take into account the preferences of both sides of the market.
-The objective of the platform is to select an assortment of suppliers for each consumer in order to maximize the number of pairs consumer-supplier that sequentially select each other.
-The authors show that even when the problem has agents with simple choice models, the problem is strongly NP-hard.
-Hence, designing approximation algorithms becomes a natural choice.
+Assortment optimization \citep{talluri04,kok_etal08} appears as a natural tool to control recommendations in the market.
+The extensive literature on assortment optimization has mostly focused on single-customer settings, in which, the goal is to maximize the revenue by selecting an appropriate subset of options from which the customer observes and probabilistically chooses a single item.
+In this context, \emph{discrete choice models} play a key role to define the customer's preferences.
+However, as we show in Section \ref{sec:customer_centric}, single-customer assortment optimization approaches fail to address market congestion.
+The adaptation of the classic assortment optimization problem to a decentralized matching market is not immediate. \citet{ashlagi_etal19} propose a stylized sequential matching model in which the platform accounts for the preferences of both sides: customers and suppliers.
+The objective of the platform is to select an assortment of suppliers for each customer in order to maximize the number of pairs customer-supplier that sequentially select each other.
+The authors show that even when the problem is composed by agents with simple choice models, the problem is strongly NP-hard.
+Hence, designing approximation algorithms becomes a natural approach.
+One of the main technical challenges in this problem is to characterize how attractive the suppliers are.
+For homogeneous customers, \citet{ashlagi_etal19} characterizes two regimes: (i) when all the suppliers are more attractive than the outside option and (ii) when all the suppliers are less attractive than the outside option.
+However, their homogeneous setting does not account for different valuations that the agents may have for the same option.
+Also, their analysis is limited to the unconstrained setting where the platform has no limit on how many recommendations can be included in the assortments.
+In reality, this is not desirable since platforms may want to facilitate the process to customers by providing a limited number of recommendations, which saves time and effort for both sides.

-Our main contributions in this manuscript are: (1) we provide a general framework for multi-agent assortment optimization in which the system is composed by consumers and suppliers with heterogeneous preferences and general discrete choice models; (2) we show provable approximation guarantees for the general model when the agents satisfy mild assumptions; (3) we further generalize the related literature by considering the expected revenue objective and the problem subject to cardinality constraints; (4) we significantly improve the guarantees obtained in previous works by using techniques from submodular optimization and appropriate linear programming (LP) relaxations.
-In the remaining of this section, we formalize the problem, discuss related literature and summarize our technical contributions and results.